 Instructions

-- In a separate bowl, whisk together the flour, salt, baking soda, and baking powder.
+- In a medium bowl, whisk together the flour, salt, baking soda, and baking powder.
 Add this dry mixture to the mixer bowl, and incorporate on low speed to form a soft dough.

 - Cover the bowl and refrigerate at least 1 hour.